 \section{Abstract}

-We investigate mathematical structures that provide a natural semantics for families of (quantified) non-classical logics featuring special unary connectives, called \textit{recovery operators}, that allow us to `recover' the properties of classical logic in a controlled fashion.
-These structures are called \textit{topological Boolean algebras}.
-They are Boolean algebras extended with additional unary operations, called \textit{operators}, such that they satisfy particular conditions of a topological nature.
-In the present work we focus on the paradigmatic case of negation.
-We show how these algebras are well-suited to provide a semantics for some families of paraconsistent \textit{Logics of Formal Inconsistency} and paracomplete \textit{Logics of Formal Undeterminedness}, which feature recovery operators used to earmark propositions that behave `classically' in interaction with non-classical negations.
-In contrast to traditional semantical investigations, carried out in natural language (extended with mathematical shorthand), our formal meta-language is a system of higher-order logic (HOL) for which automated reasoning tools exist.
-In our approach, topological Boolean algebras become encoded as algebras of sets via their Stone-type representation.
-We employ our higher-order meta-logic to define and interrelate several transformations on unary set operations (operators), which naturally give rise to a \textit{topological cube of opposition}.
-Furthermore, our approach allows for a uniform characterization of propositional, first-order and higher-order quantification (also restricted to constant and varying domains).
-With this work we want to make a case for the utilization of automated theorem proving technology for doing computer-supported research in non-classical logics.
-All presented results have been formally verified (and in many cases obtained) using the Isabelle/HOL proof assistant.
+We investigate mathematical structures that provide natural semantics for families of (quantified) non-classical logics featuring special unary connectives, known as \textit{recovery operators}, that allow us to `recover' the properties of classical logic in a controlled manner.
+These structures are known as \textit{topological Boolean algebras}, which are Boolean algebras extended with additional operations subject to specific conditions of a topological nature.
+In this study we focus on the paradigmatic case of negation.
+We demonstrate how these algebras are well-suited to provide a semantics for some families of paraconsistent \textit{Logics of Formal Inconsistency} and paracomplete \textit{Logics of Formal Undeterminedness}.
+These logics feature recovery operators used to earmark propositions that behave `classically' when interacting with non-classical negations.
+Unlike traditional semantical investigations, which are carried out in natural language (extended with mathematical shorthand), our formal meta-language is a system of higher-order logic (HOL) for which automated reasoning tools exist.
+In our approach, topological Boolean algebras are encoded as algebras of sets via their Stone-type representation.
+We use our higher-order meta-logic to define and interrelate several transformations on unary set operations, which naturally give rise to a \textit{topological cube of opposition}.
+Additionally, our approach enables a uniform characterization of propositional, first-order, and higher-order quantification, including restrictions to constant and varying domains.
+With this work, we aim to make a case for the utilization of automated theorem proving technology for conducting computer-supported research in non-classical logics.
+All the results presented in this paper have been formally verified, and in many cases obtained, using the Isabelle/HOL proof assistant.

 \keywords{Higher-order Logic \and Logics of Formal Inconsistency and Undeterminedness \and Non-classical Negation \and Quantifiers \and Recovery Operators \and Shallow Semantical Embeddings}